Equipment you'll need

 We are delighted to be supporting the Discover Creative Careers Campaign.
 Click on the PDF for information about the campaign and facts about working in the creative industries.
 As part of this we will be teaching 23 young people aged 9 to 11 years all about printmaking at Occold Primary School on Valentines day!

-We are delighted to have been asked to help teachers give their pupils a headstart when it comes to incorporating art and especially printmaking into the curriculum.
+We are pleased to have been asked to help teachers give their pupils a headstart when it comes to incorporating art and especially printmaking into the curriculum.
 Our class will be held in the village hall and we just can't wait to get our young students creating Drypoint etchings like this!!